HuiShiSerenaShi/opencv_apps_demo/README.md

 Running Steps:

+NB: Checkout the blob_detection_nodelet branch of opencv_apps.
-NB: Replace "YourTopic" in the following command to the actual image topic.
+Replace "YourTopic" in the following command to the actual image topic.

 Find Shape: